Since 1867 Clarke has provided children who are deaf or hard of hearing with the education needed to succeed in a hearing world.

 Clarke opened its first Pennsylvania location in Bryn Mawr in September 2001.

-2011 - Clarke’s residential program closes to better meet the needs of children who are deaf or hard of hearing—at younger ages and in mainstream schools.
+Clarke Philadelphia20012011 - Clarke’s residential program closes to better meet the needs of children who are deaf or hard of hearing—at younger ages and in mainstream schools.

 Heather Stinson (CAGS, MED, S/LP-A), Clarke itinerant teacher of the deaf with student in his mainstream school.

-2012 - Clarke launches tVISIT Program.
+Clarke Northampton20112012 - Clarke launches tVisit Program.

 Marian Hartblay (MAT, MED, LSLS Cert.
-AVEd), director of early childhood services at Clarke Northampton conducting a tVISIT session.
+AVEd), director of early childhood services at Clarke Northampton conducting a tVisit session.

 A brief history of Clarke's 150-year legacy teaching children who are deaf or hard of hearing to listen and speak.